sillygoose/sbhistory/README.md

 # sbhistory
-Application to pull Sunny Boy inverter history and send to a InfluxDB 2.x or 1.8.x database
+Application to pull Sunny Boy inverter history and send to a InfluxDB 2.x database (InfluxDB 1.8.x is also supported).
+Additional options to model irradiance for a specific location or import irradiance CSV files from a Seaward irradiance meter for checking model accuracy.

 ## Installation
 Python 3.7 or better is required, you can then install the Python requirements for this application: